 Now we have all probably had a bad experienced at a restaurant where the service wasn’t very good.
 Does this mean that you don’t leave a tip at all?
-No… in fact you should always leave something…
+No…, in fact, you should always leave something…

 Overall tipping is very simple: If the service isn’t very good then don’t leave as much… If the service is great then leave more.

-Here’s some tips for tipping while on vacation.
+Here are some tips for tipping while on vacation.

 If you are staying at a nice hotel or resort and you have bellhops, doormen and or valet parking then you should tip them $2-$3 if they personally help you.

 Dropping off luggage or a coat off then we would recommend $1 per coat or bag.